Break free from smoking

 Freedom from Smoking® Classes

-A seven-week, eight-session smoking cessation program that features:
+This seven-week, eight-session smoking cessation program features:

 - Certified facilitators who help each smoker develop an individual, long-term Freedom from Smoking plan.

 - Education in stress management, weight control, assertive communication skills, exercise and nicotine replacement therapy.

 - Step-by-step method for changing behavior and quitting smoking.

 - Group approach using positive thinking, alternative behaviors, one-on-one help and rewards.

 - Freedom from Smoking workbook and relaxation CD.

 For a full list of upcoming dates and locations, to register for classes or for more information, contact Parkview Center for Healthy Living at 260-266-6500.